yazhcodes/Election_Analysis/Challenge/README.md

     | Arapahoe   | 24,801       | 6.7%                 |

 * **Denver** had the largest votes turnout, accounting to 83% of the total votes!
-* Three candidates, Charles Casper Stockham, Diana DeGette & Raymon Anthony Doane, ran in the election.
-The votes they received from all counties are:
+* Three candidates - Charles Casper Stockham, Diana DeGette & Raymon Anthony Doane, ran in the election.
+The votes they received from all the counties are:

     | Candidate                | Total Votes  | Percentage of Votes  |
     | ------------------------ | -----------: | -------------------: |